2103 - Vacation

 This policy

-• Provides eligibility, accrual, enrollment and accumulation information for the Vacation/Sick Leave Program.
+• Provides eligibility, enrollment, accrual, usage, and accumulation information for the Vacation/Sick Leave Program.

-• Identifies which position determines the vacation accrual rate for an employee who has more than one intermittent position.
+• Identifies which position determines the vacation accrual rate for an employee who holds more than one position.

 • Provides information on qualifying pay periods and breaks in service.